mnot/I-D/httpbis-retry/draft.md

 ## Replays Are Different {#replay}

-TCP Fast Open {{?RFC7413}}, TLS/1.3 {{?I-D.ietf-tls-tls13}} and QUIC {{?I-D.tsvwg-quic-protocol}} all have mechanisms to carry application data on the first packet sent by a client, to avoid the latency of connection setup.
+TCP Fast Open {{?RFC7413}}, TLS/1.3 {{?I-D.ietf-tls-tls13}} and QUIC {{?I-D.hamilton-early-deployment-quic}} all have mechanisms to carry application data on the first packet sent by a client, to avoid the latency of connection setup.

 The request(s) in this first packet might be _replayed_, either because the first packet is lost and retransmitted by the transport protocol in use, or because an attacker observes the packet and sends a duplicate at some point in the future.